-There are, then, different dynamic patterns of experience, nor is it difficult for us to say just what we mean by such a pattern.
-As conceived, it is the formulation of an insight; but all insight arises from sensitive or imaginative presentations; and in the present case the relevant presentations are simply the various elements in the experience that is organized by the pattern.
+By a dynamic pattern of experience is meant what is grasped by insight into the various elements of the experience by such a pattern.
+As conceived, it is the formulation of an insight; but all insight arises from sensitive or imaginative presentations; and the materials, relevant in the present case, presentations; and in the present case the relevant presentations are simply the various elements in the experience that is organized by the pattern.